The Future of Teaching: Let’s continue the conversation

 Can anyone think of anyone else they feel needs to be a part of this conversation?

-• Nancy Riffer says:
+4. Nancy Riffer Avatar

 I have studied Appreciative Inquiry with David Cooperrider in a workshop.
 I’m interested in joining the conversation.
 I’ve just started blogging on change in education from a societal and systemic point of view.
 AI is practical and tangible.